-Despite providers' push for paperless delivery, research shows nearly 75 percent of all transactional communications (bills and statements) are still being delivered to U.S. households by postal mail.✲ It's a clear indication consumers still want the choice to receive sensitive documents through the U.S. mail, and security is among the top three reasons why they do.
-The DocuSend API specifically is designed to give your clients the option to send pdfs via snail mail as easily as emailing them—and it may even protect your company’s reputation.
+Despite providers' push for paperless delivery, research shows nearly 75 percent of all transactional communications (bills and statements) are still being delivered to U.S. households by postal mail.
+It's a clear indication that consumers still want the choice to receive sensitive documents through the U.S. mail, and security is among the top three reasons why they do.

-When your client sends a document as an email attachment, it is all too common that the email never arrives.
-How many times has this happened to you?
-And if the email does arrive, many consumers are reluctant to open attachments for fear they may contain malware or a virus, even if they are familiar with the sender.
+Our DocuSend REST API is a cloud-based mailroom that your users pay for only when they need it.
+That’s right: zero overhead.
+And it is every bit as fast to upload a file for mailing as it is to send an email.
+Almost all businesses have clients that are reluctant to open attachments for fear they may contain malware or a virus, even if they are familiar with the sender.
+And their number is growing as hackers get increasingly more sophisticated at cloning email addresses and websites.
 That's why more and more companies are blocking all incoming emails with attachments that are sent to their employees.

 A far worse scenario is when security is breached.
 We have all recently witnessed the viral press coverage that can occur when sensitive data is exposed.
 The damage to an organization's reputation can be harder to recover from than the legal repercussions.

 Now There Is a Choice

 We invented DocuSend’s cloud-based mailroom to complement electronic invoicing, not compete with it.
 In addition to invoices and billing statements, it’s commonly used for mailing documents that are triggered by an unscheduled event.
 Shut-off notices, renewal or welcome letters, mandated notifications, legal notices, and product recalls are just a few examples.